 If you decide not to be assessed, you will be issued with a ‘Certificate of Attendance’ that still can be valid evidence of participation in structured professional development.

-Please call Alan Maguire on 0493 065 396 to reserve your place.
+Please call Alan Maguire on 0493 065 396 for further details or to discuss.